iitis/QuantumWalk.jl/docs/src/type_hierarchy.md

 The main supertype is `QWModel`.
-As typically discrete and continuous evolution are simulated and analysed using different techniques, `QWModelCont` and `QWModelDiscr` are its only direct subtypes.
+As typically discrete and continuous evolution are simulated and analysed using different techniques, `QWModelCont` and `QWModelDiscr` are its direct subtypes.
 Furthermore every model have its direct abstract supertype, which is at least *similar* in the sense of implemented function to the supertype.